Pwang0722/GoogleSheets_DataManagement/README.md

 - https://danielpw.page.link/AsiaContent
 - https://danielpw.page.link/EnglishContent

-#### Idea
+#### Introduction
-Example of using FILTER function to auto-fill similar inputs across multiple sheets.
+Example of using the FILTER function to auto-fill similar inputs across multiple sheets and reformatting them with Apps Script.